mmirate/auth/README.md

 ------

 1. Install and use Funtoo's `keychain` program.
-2. Symlink all of the Python scripts and the bash script into your home directory, then arrange for the bash script to be sourced in your `~/.profile`.
+2. Symlink all of the scripts and `auth.bash` into your home directory, then arrange for the `auth.bash` to be sourced in your `~/.profile`.

 TODO
 ----